Jordan Dechtman | June 1, 2026

 You can invest your lump sum payment in any way you choose.
 However, unless you roll it into an IRA, the entire amount will be counted as ordinary income in the year it’s received and taxed accordingly.

 There are several reasons why you might choose a lump-sum payment option.
-While it doesn’t provide the guarantee of long-term income, it can even be the best pension payout option for couples in certain circumstances.
+While it doesn’t provide the consistency of long-term income, it can even be the best pension payout option for couples in certain circumstances.

 To begin making this choice, it’s important to understand how your pension payout is calculated.
 Your monthly pension benefit is calculated based on your earnings and years of service.